luanpotter/dart-benchmark-action/README.md

 A GitHub Action to run benchmarks on Dart/Flutter projects and libraries.

-In order to use it, add to your GitHub repo:
+In order to use it, add it as an Action to your GitHub repository:

 ```yaml
 name: Benchmark